Medical Technician Education and Career Guide

 A phlebotomy technician draws quality blood samples from patients or blood donors and prepares those specimens for medical testing.
 Many patients have phobias when it comes to blood and needles, and giving blood can be the most difficult part of an office visit.
 The phlebotomy technician must create an atmosphere of trust and confidence with patients while drawing blood specimens in a skillful, safe and reliable manner.

-Source: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Phlebotomists.
+Source: U.S. Bureau of Labor Statistics 2019 Occupational Employment statistics; Phlebotomists.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.